Module overview

 - Integrated problem orientated assessment via seminar discussions, laboratory sessions, student presentations and reports.

-- Thought exercises – you will be given specific archaeological problems to consider, develop a research strategy and report to the group.
+- Thought exercises – you will be given specific archaeological problems and datasets to consider.

 Innovative or special features of this module: